V1ct0rC/Data-Analytics-Chatbot-with-LLMs/README.md

 - A stronger error handling and validation in backend.
 I did not go deep into documentation of the libraries used, so there may be some edge cases that are not handled the best way.
 - Using a prper cloud infrastructure as code tool like Terraform or AWS CDK to manage the cloud resources.
 - Using a prper cloud infrastructure as code tool like Terraform or AWS CDK to manage the cloud resources.

+> You may notice that some commits were made after I turned in the assignment (07/06/2025).
+However, since the submission deadline was 09/06/2025, I took the liberty of continuing to improve the project.